 The Swiss Federal Act on Data Protection revisions introduced several significant changes regarding business obligations and consumer rights, better aligning it with the GDPR.

-Need to update your privacy policy to meet the standards outlined by the revised Swiss FADP?
-Try out Termly’s Privacy Policy Generator.
-We help take the stress out of privacy compliance.
+You can easily update your privacy policy to meet the standards outlined by the revised Swiss FADP using Termly’s Privacy Policy Generator.